 The DefaultRipple Flag

-The DefaultRipple flag is an account setting that enables rippling on all trust lines by default.
-Gateways and other currency issuers MUST enable this flag for other addresses to be able to send those the currencies among themselves.
+The DefaultRipple flag is an account setting that enables rippling on all incoming trust lines by default.
+Gateways and other currency issuers MUST enable this flag for their customers to be able to send those currencies to each other.

 For more information, see DefaultRipple in 'Becoming an XRP Ledger Gateway'.